pandudw/infrastructure-scheduler/aws/ec2-scheduler/README.md

 - 🐍 Custom Python logic (main.py) for AWS Lambda
 - 📦 Serverless architecture — no EC2 for scheduling

-## 🚧 Work in Progress
-- 🔄 EKS Node Group Scheduler — currently in development to support scaling EKS node groups on a schedule using similar Lambda + Terraform patterns.

 ## 🧠 Requirements
 - Terraform >= 1.3.2
 - AWS Provider >= 5.83